oboroc/oboroc.github.io/_posts/2016-09-21-pentium-mmx-pc.md

 * Sound Blaster 64 ISA sound card
 * Shielded audio cable between CD burner and Sound Blaster

-I reconfigured frequency indicator from showing 200 to 233.
-I cleaned everything agressively, so now it looks pretty fresh.
+I reconfigured frequency indicator from showing 200 to 233 and cleaned everything thoroughly, so now it looks pretty fresh.

 This would've been am amazing PC for 1997 and even 1998.
 It's certainly much better that my first PC from 1996.